iThirdAge/TheAdventureOfJames/README.md

 ## how-to
 My documentation on useful things I come across overtime.

-## troubleshooting-docs
-My issues I run into and find solutions for

 ## C#
 This folder contains C# code programs.
 It will probably be the most populated folder as I often use Microsoft code libraries for Microsoft products.